2nd and 3rd Floor of 2140 Dwight Way

-Eligibility: Must be homeless with an income, and willing to designate 30% of income for rent and 25% for savings.
-Must be clean and sober, willing to do chores and follow a case management plan.
+Eligibility: Women must be homeless with an income, and willing to designate 30% of income for rent and 25% for savings.
+Women must be clean and sober, and willing to do chores and follow a case management plan.
 Women can have up to 3 children stay with them.

-Services: Transitional housing and living skills program for women with psychiatric disabilities, leading to permanent supportive housing placement.
+Services: Transitional House (TH): located on the third floor of the North County Women’s Center, is a fourteen-bed, 24-month communal living, transitional housing & living skills program for women with psychiatric disabilities, leading to permanent supportive housing placement.

 Eligibility: Women must be homeless, clean and sober for a minimum of 90 days, have a stable income, 18 years or older, and possess one or more serious mental health issues.
 The client must be willing to do chores, cook, attend community evening meals and follow a case management plan.

-Overview: Transitional House is a two-year program that helps homeless women with severe psychiatric disabilities (and/or dual diagnosis) to develop necessary living skills so they can live independently.
-While staying at TH, residents participate in community living and meet regularly with their case manager to develop an individualized treatment plan to work through the living skills program.
+Overview: Transitional House was created in 1992 as a two year housing program to help homeless women with severe psychiatric disabilities (and/or dual diagnosis) to develop necessary living skills so they can live independently.
+While staying in the house, residents participate in community living and meet regularly with a case manager to develop an individualized treatment plan to work through the living skills program.
 Community activities include dinner, weekly house meetings, chores and outings.
-TH provides family reunification assistance to residents who have experienced separation from their children.
-Living skill activities include time management, recovery programs, school attendance, group meetings, job and volunteer commitments, budgeting, comparison shopping and keeping regular medical appointments.
+TH also provides family reunification assistance to residents who have experienced separation from their children.
+Living skill activities include time management (i.e. regular doctor appointments, recovery programs, school attendance, group meetings, job and volunteer commitments), budgeting, comparison shopping and setting personal goals and objectives, and participating in local volunteer or job programs.
 Staff monitors medication compliance of all residents and provides travel training to those requiring assistance.
-After completing the living skills objectives, which includes planning for and finding permanent housing, each woman graduates from the program.
+After completing the living skills objectives, a process of up to 2 years, which includes planning for and finding a new home, each woman moves into affordable, stable housing.
 All clients are welcomed and encouraged to participate in TH graduate dinners and holiday gatherings.

 Health Care Services: